aliclark/the_wooden_sword/Evolved Existence Programming.md

 - *One Mind* Doctrine of Zen
 - René Descartes - Mind-Body problem
 - Darwin and Wallace - Scientific Evolutionary theory
-- William James - consciousness as an evolved trait for survival
+- William James - consciousness as an evolved and pragmatic trait for survival
 - Please contact me by Discussions (link above), Issues or Pull Request